The radio signal of PSR B0950+08 is detected over the whole pulse phase: conclusion and discussions

-In this work, it is shown that the averaged pulse profile of PSR B0950$+$08 is consistent with previously presented works in the strong emission regions \citep[e.g.][]{2004MNRAS.351..808M,2001ApJ...553..341E,2005MNRAS.364.1397J}.
-From Figs.~\ref{fig1}, ~\ref{ppa} and ~\ref{fig7}, it is evident that the emission of the relatively minimum levels (from the pulse phase 0.65 to 0.95, the emission properties at this pulse longitude are undetected and usually regarded as off-pulse regions in published literature) had been detected for PSR B0950$+$08.
+In this work, the impulsive emission characteristics of PSR B0950$+$08 are detected for the first time over the whole pulse phase.
+It is shown that the averaged pulse profile of this pulsar is consistent with previously presented works in the strong emission regions~\citep[e.g.][]{2004MNRAS.351..808M,2001ApJ...553..341E,2005MNRAS.364.1397J}.
+From Figs.~\ref{fig1}, ~\ref{ppa} and ~\ref{fig7}, it is evident that the emission of the low-emission region (from the pulse phase 0.65 to 0.95, the emission properties at this pulse longitude are undetected and usually regarded as off-pulse regions in published literature) have been detected for PSR B0950$+$08.
 With the detection of the emission at the bridge regions, the whole phase radiation characteristics of this pulsar are identified.
 However, there are some issues which need to be discussed.